-- Everyone is entitled to respect for his or her private and family life, home, health and correspondence, including digital communications.
+- Everyone is entitled to respect for his or her private and family life, home, health i) and correspondence, including digital communications.
 Editors will be expected to justify intrusions into any individual's private life without consent. - ii) It is unacceptable to photograph individuals in a private place without their consent.
-Note Private places are public or private property where there is a reasonable expectation of privacy.
+Note - Private places are public or private property where there is a reasonable expectation of privacy.

-4 Harassment
+Δ Harassment

-- i) Journalists must not engage in intimidation, harassment or persistent pursuit. - They must not persist in questioning, telephoning, pursuing or photographing individuals once asked to desist; nor remain on their property when asked to leave and must not follow them. - iii) Editors must ensure these principles are observed by those working for them and take care not to use non-compliant material from other sources.
+- Journalists must not engage in intimidation, harassment or persistent pursuit. i) - They must not persist in questioning, telephoning, pursuing or photographing ii) individuals once asked to desist; nor remain on their property when asked to leave and must not follow them. - Editors must ensure these principles are observed by those working for them and take care not to use non-compliant material from other sources. iii)

-5 Intrusion into grief or shock
+Intrusion into grief or shock 5

-- In cases involving personal grief or shock, enquiries and approaches must be made with sympathy and discretion and publication handled sensitively.
-This should not restrict the right to report legal proceedings, such as inquests. - When reporting suicide, care should be taken to avoid excessive detail about the method used.
+- In cases involving personal grief or shock, enquiries and approaches must be made i) with sympastic and publication handled sensitively.
+This should not restrict the right to report legal proceedings, such as inquests. - When reporting suicide, care should be taken to avoid excessive detail about the method used. ii)

-6 Children
+Children б

-- Young people should be free to complete their time at school without unnecessary intrusion. - A child under 16 must not be interviewed or photographed on issues involving their own or another child's welfare unless a custodial parent or similarly responsible adult consents. - Pupils must not be approached or photographed at school without the permission of the school authorities. - iv) Minors must not be paid for material involving children's welfare, nor parents or guardians for material about their children or wards, unless it is clearly in the child's interest. - v) Editors must not use the fame, notoriety or position of a parent or guardian as sole justification for publishing details of a child's private life.
+- Young people should be free to complete their time at school without i) unnecessary intrusion. - A child under 16 must not be interviewed or photographed on issues involving their own or another child's welfare unless a custodial parent or similarly responsible ii) adult consents. - Pupils must not be approached or photographed at school without the permission (iii) of the school authorities - Minors must not be paid for material involving children's welfare, nor parents iv) child's interest. - Editors must not use the fame, notoriety or position of a parent or guardian as sole justification for publishing details of a child's private life. v)

-7 Children in sex cases
+Children in sex cases

-- The press must not, even if legally free to do so, identify children under 16 who are victims or witnesses in cases involving sex offences. - ii) In any press report of a case involving a sexual offence against a child - a) The child must not be identified. - b) The adult may be identified. - c) The word 'incest' must not be used where a child victim might be identified. - d) Care must be taken that nothing in the report implies the relationship between the accused and the child.
+- i) The press must not, even if legally free to do so, identify children under 16 who are victims or witnesses in cases involving sex offences. - In any press report of a case involving a sexual offence against a child ii) - The child must not be identified. - The adult may be identified. b) - The word 'incest' must not be used where a child victim might be identified. c) Care must be taken that nothing in the report implies the relationship between the accused and the child. d)

-3 Hospitals
+8 Hospitals

-- j) Journalists must identify themselves and obtain permission from a responsible executive before entering non-public areas of hospitals or similar institutions to pursue enquiries. - The restrictions on intruding into privacy are particularly relevant to enquiries about individuals in hospitals or similar institutions.

-9 Reporting of Crime
+- Journalists must identify themselves and obtain permission from a responsible executive i) before entering non-public areas of hospitals or similar institutions to pursue enquiries. - The restrictions on intruding into privacy are particularly relevant to enquiries about ii) individuals in hospitals or similar institutions q Reporting of Crime

-- Relatives or friends of persons convicted or accused of crime should not generally be identified without their consent, unless they are genuinely relevant to the story. - ii) Particular regard should be paid to the potentially vulnerable position of children who witness, or are victims of, crime.
-This should not restrict the right to report legal proceedings.
+- Relatives or friends of persons convicted or accused of crime should not generally i) be identified without their consent, unless they are genuinely relevant to the story. - Particular regard should be paid to the potentially vulnerable position of children who witness, or are victims of, crime.
+This should not restrict the right to report legal proceedings. ii)

-10 Clandestine devices and subterfuge
+Clandestine devices and subterfuge 10

-- i) The press must not seek to obtain or publish material acquired by using hidden cameras or clandestine listening devices; or by intercepting private or mobile telephone calls, messages or emails; or by the unauthorised removal of documents, or photographs; or by accessing digitally-held private information without consent. - ii) Engaging in misrepresentation or subterfuge, including by agents or intermediaries, can generally be justified only in the public interest and then only when the material cannot be obtained by other means.
+- The press must not seek to obtain or publish material acquired by using hidden cameras i) or clandestine listening devices; or by intercepting private or mobile telephone calls, messages or emails; or by the unauthorised removal of documents, or photographs; or by accessing digitally-held private information without consent. - Engaging in misrepresentation or subterfuge, including by agents or intermediaries, can generally be justified only in the public interest and then only when the material ii) cannot be obtained by other means

-1 Victims of sexual assault
+Victims of sexual assault